scriptPilot/dexie-mysql-sync/README.md

     cd dexie-mysql-sync && npm install && cd demo-app && npm install && npm run dev
     ```

-3. Open the **Todo App** at http://localhost:5173 in multiple browsers and play with the synchronization.
+3. Open the **Demo App** at http://localhost:5173 in multiple browsers and play with the synchronization.

    Open **phpMyAdmin** at http://localhost:8080, login with `root`:`root` and take a look at the database.